CerisWhite/Drivel/README.md

 - Pressure input detection
 - Color selection

-Note: The undo and redo buttons are a bit buggy and often take two presses to work
+Note: The undo and redo buttons are a bit buggy and often take two presses to work.
+Using ctrl-z and ctrl-y will work as intended.

 The icon used is from [here](https://www.flaticon.com/free-icon/pencil_200389)